 I remember going to my postpartum follow-up appointment and lying to my obstetrician when he asked me how I was feeling.
 I was embarrassed to think that I might be dealing with postpartum depression, but I was sure that I could fight this on my own.
 We were fighting other battles.
 Surely I could beat this on my own too.
 There are tears falling as I write this because it’s so emotional just to think about that period of our life.
 I left without the help he could have given me.
 And for months after that, I couldn’t get out of the funk of feeling fat, feeling like a failure, feeling lonely, and feeling like a really terrible parent.

 Now remember, Cotton Babies started when our first son was eight weeks old.
-I used $100 to open a wholesale account with Maya Wrap and started selling slings to my friends and to doula clients.
+I used $100 to open a wholesale account with a sling supplier and started selling slings to my friends and to doula clients.
 I put ten business cards in the pocket of every sling that I sold.
 Gradually, my phone started to ring.
 As the phone started to ring more with people looking for slings, prefolds, and diaper covers, I somehow stopped thinking about all the things that had gone wrong and started focusing on the business.
 Being busy was helping me.
 We bought a cheap HUD house because the payment was going to be less than our rent, and we moved out of the apartment.
 I joined a moms group and started to make a few friends.
 We still didn’t have any money, but at least I had something to do to keep my mind from focusing on why I should be miserable.
 Life wasn’t good, but it started to improve in some ways.

 I remember a moment, driving home from church one week, where I remembered that Jesus had promised in the Bible that we would have our basic needs met (Matt 6:25-34).
 We couldn’t splurge on food, but our belly was full.
 We had gas and tires.
 The landlord was a creep, but we had a place to sleep.
-There was a washing machine in the basement that was only $1 to use.
+There was a washing machine in the basement that was only $1 to wash and $1 to dry.
 Things weren’t necessarily going the way that I thought they should go… and we certainly weren’t in a place much above scraping the bottom… but somehow, in that moment, I found a little bit of hope and, like a life raft in the middle of a stormy ocean, I clung to that little piece of hope because it was all it seemed like I had to hold onto.

 I don’t remember exactly when I finally started to feel better… when the fog started to lift.
 It was somewhere between the day I was filling a couple of orders by myself in the bedroom, and the day that we found ourselves going to the airport every night at midnight to drop buckets of orders off at the airport post office.

 We went through three miscarriages and three more live births.
-Then, not long after Louis was born in 2013, I was going through a really intense season trying to be a mom, and work, and transitioning my kids to public school, and dealing with a husband having a broken leg, and shutting lights off in a house that had a dark basement.
+Then, not long after Louis (my fourth child) was born in 2013, I was going through a really intense season trying to be a mom, and work, and transitioning my kids to public school, and dealing with a husband having a broken leg, and shutting lights off in a house that had a dark basement.
 I’d had death threats from someone on the internet… without realizing it, I had slipped into a funk again.
 I was afraid of crazy things… it’s just a dark basement, right?
 And why shouldn’t I go to the mall or to the grocery store?
 I rarely went out in public without someone with me.
 I slipped and hit my head on a business trip and found myself passed out with a concussion in a strange city.
 Knowing that something was wrong after the fall, I finally got a real doctor after years of not going anywhere except urgent care..
 My doctor listened to me talk and decided that, on top of having a concussion, I also needed help sleeping.
 He was right.
 I hadn’t slept without taking something to help me sleep in a long time.
 He prescribed a pill that they give lots of people with chronic sleep disorders.
 It helped me sleep… and a few weeks later, I realized that I wasn’t afraid anymore.
 I wanted to play my piano.
 I wanted to sing.
 I wanted to write again.
 I felt like I could create again.
 I wanted to do all the things… and that’s when it hit me.
 I looked at the description of the prescription he’d written and realized that it wasn’t just a sleep aid, it was also an anti-depressant / anti-anxiety medication.
 I not only needed to rest… the meds that he’d given me were actually giving me a part of my life back.

 I would never have written this blog post years back… mostly because it’s really personal and it’s nobody’s business.
 As parents, we set off into a journey with goals that are amazing… but when we fall short of our own standard, we end up feeling like there must be something that is best in life that other people have and we’ll just never be able to reach.
 Let’s talk about that for a minute.
 It’s not true.
 There’s a lot of paths to walk and, no matter what those perfect people say on the internet about any of it, not one of them has it perfect.
 It doesn’t matter how their birth went, how their feeding journey went, how their weight loss story went… maybe they love their body, maybe they’re happy with the way their baby needed to be fed, maybe breastfeeding didn’t hurt, maybe they’re over the rainbow excited about their birth, and maybe they had sex a week later.
 It isn’t all real.
 Not everyone loves their body.
 Not everyone is happy with the way their baby needed fed.
 Not everyone has an idealistic birth in the fog in the woods with Enya playing in the background.
 And some people don’t have sex again for months.